Searching with Doctrine ORM

 You use the SearchFactory first, and the the DoctrineOrmFactory second.

-The DoctrineOrmFactory class provides an entry point for creating DqlConditionGenerator, CachedDqlConditionGenerator, object instances.
+The DoctrineOrmFactory class provides an entry point for creating QueryBuilderConditionGenerator, CachedDqlConditionGenerator, object instances.

 Initiating the DoctrineDbalFactory is as simple as: